 Active vs. Passive Job Searching

 Active job searching occurs when someone currently needs a new job.
 Active job seekers post their resume on job boards and search and apply for jobs.
 In addition, job seekers who are actively seeking employment use LinkedIn, social networking sites, and apps to expedite their search for a new position.

+Active job seekers also network, attend job fairs and industry events, and contact connections, friends, and relatives about potential job opportunities.
 An active job seeker may also contact a recruiting agency or send letters of interest to specific employers.

 A passive job search occurs when someone who is currently employed is open to hearing about new career opportunities, but does not actively seek out and apply to specific positions.
 Rather than searching and applying for jobs as an active job seeker does, a passive job seeker waits for employers to reach out with opportunities.